Xoloth/Dell-G3-3500-Opencore-Hackintosh/README.md

 ## What isn't working:

 - HDMI port (its hardwired to dGPU)
-- Headphone jack (sound is scrambled and it doesn't detect microphone)
+- Headphone jack (sound is scrambled and it doesn't detect microphone(but you can use USB ports for audio input and output))
 - Internal microphone

 ## Not tested: